G0blinC0de/Pizza-Parlor/README.md

 Describe: Pizza()

-Test: "It should return a Pizza object with user selected topping properties and size, and store topping price and size price."
+Test: "It should return a Pizza object with user selected topping properties and size"
 Code:
 const userPizza = new Pizza(Large, ["Mushrooms", "Fire Flower"]);
 Expected Output: